In just four months, residents of the State College Area School District will vote on a proposed high school project.

 A cafeteria designed decades ago forces some students to eat lunch in hallways or outside.

-“The educational plan has become the most involved part of the effort, although it’s not gotten a lot of light shed on it,” O’Donnell said.• The current high school would need significant work regardless.
+“The educational plan has become the most involved part of the effort, although it’s not gotten a lot of light shed on it,” O’Donnell said.

 One option the district considered would have involved extensive renovations without a new high school.